Does lube cause condoms to slip-slide away?

 If an individual is concerned about putting a condom on easily, would it be beneficial to use some lubrication on the inside of the condom?
 Would this increase slippage?

-When using latex and polyurethane condoms, a touch of lube surely may help things feel slick 'n smooth.
-Not only may a little lubrication applied to the inside of the tip before it's rolled on help glide the condom right on, the extra lube at the tip may increase sensations to the glans of the penis.
+When using condoms, a touch of lube surely may help things feel slick 'n smooth.
+And some already come lubricated, making it that much easier.
+Whether or not the condoms are already lubricated, some people find that adding additional lubricant can be helpful.
+Not only may a little lubrication on the inside help glide the condom right on, but it may also increase sensations to the tip of the penis.
+However, as you noted, slipping can occur if there is too much!